80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 Properly known as M'Hamid el-Ghizlane, or Plain of the Gazelles, M'Hamid neatly marks the end of Morocco's Great Oasis Valleys and the end of the asphalt road.
-The modern village of M’Hamid is not particularly attractive as a destination in itself—a one-street town with overeager desert tour companies hustling for business.
-However, it is a vital arrival and departure point for forays into the
+It was once an outpost for the camel corps of the French Foreign Legion, and a large military barracks reminds visitors that the Algerian border is not far away.
+Looking at modern M’Hamid—a one-street village with overeager tour companies

-The outlying small villages of Ouled Driss and Bounou in the palm groves just before M’Hamid, have interesting kasbahs that can be visited, and a short hop across the dried river bed of the Draâ, next to the mosque in M’Hamid, takes you toward the site of the original village, some 2 km (1 mi) away, where there is a 17th-century Jewish-built kasbah that is still inhabited by the local Haratin population.
+In the palm groves just before M’Hamid, the outlying villages of Ouled Driss and Bounou have interesting kasbahs that can be visited.
+A short hop across the dried river bed of the Drâa, next to M’Hamid’s mosque, takes you toward the site of the original village, some 2 km (1 mile) away, where a 17th-century Jewish-built kasbah is still inhabited by the local Haratin population.

-The sand drifting like snow across the road (despite the placement of palm-frond sand breaks and fences), the immensity of the horizon, and the patient gait of camels combine to produce a palpable change in the sense of time and space at this final Drâa oasis.
+The sand drifting like snow across the road (despite the placement of palm-frond sand breaks and fences), the immensity of the horizon, plus the patient gait of camels combine to produce a palpable change in the sense of time and space at this final Drâa oasis.
 The ocean of dunes 7 km (4½ miles) beyond M'Hamid will satisfy any craving for some real Saharan scenery.

-Agdz, at the junction of the Draâ and Tamsift rivers, marks the beginning of the Draâ palmery.
+Agdz, at the junction of the Drâa and Tamsift rivers, marks the beginning of the Drâa palmery.
 A sleepy market town and administrative center...